-Reading Assignments & Discussion Questions - It is your responsibility to keep up with the reading assignments and to come to class prepared to discuss the information contained in the assigned reading and be able to apply this to the information presented in class.
+Reading Assignments & Discussion Questions - It is your responsibility to keep up with the reading assignments and to be prepared to discuss the information contained in the assigned reading and be able to apply this to the information presented in the course.

-Instructor's Policies for the Course as Appropriate (attendance, late assignments, etc.):

-- Attendance is expected In class assignments that count towards participation points cannot be made up due to absence. - Cell phone usage for personal reasons is not allowed. - Absence for presentations that you have signed up for beforehand will result in losing half the points for the assignment - Late assignments will be accepted for up to a week after the due date; however points (2 points for each day) will be deducted for late submissions
+Instructor's Policies for the Course as Appropriate (attendance, late assignments, etc.): Late assignments will be accepted for up to a week after the due date; however points (2 points for each day) will be deducted for late submissions.